 Growth hormone deficiency (GHD) in children is a rare but treatable cause of growth failure in children.
 Growth hormone (GH) also has effects on bone mineral density, body composition, metabolic profile, and quality of life.

 May be isolated (IGHD) or combined with other anterior and/or posterior pituitary hormone deficiencies (CPHD).
 The cause may be congenital or acquired.

 Diagnosis is based on a combination of biochemistry, neuroradiology, and clinical phenotype.

 Treatment in the form of recombinant human GH (rhGH) is safe and highly efficacious.
 Rapid diagnosis with early treatment results in attainment of a normal final height in most individuals.

 Growth hormone deficiency (GHD), defined as suboptimal GH secretion, includes a group of different etiologic disorders.
-It may be isolated or combined with other anterior and/or posterior pituitary hormone deficiencies.
-Combined pituitary hormone deficiency (CPHD) is defined as a deficiency in 2 or more pituitary hormones.
+It may be isolated (IGHD) or combined with other anterior and/or posterior pituitary hormone deficiencies.
+Combined pituitary hormone deficiency (CPHD) is defined as a deficiency in two or more pituitary hormones.
 GHD may be congenital or acquired, sporadic or familial.

 History and exam